 - The parton shower dresses partons with radiation.
-This makes the inclusive parton-level predictions (i.e. inclusive over extra radiation) completely exclusive - In the soft and collinear limits the partons showers are exact, but in practice they are used outside this limit as well. - Partons showers are universal (i.e. independent from the process) - There is a cut-off in the shower (below which we don't trust perturbative QCD) at which a hadronization model takes over - Hadronization models are universal and independent from the energy of the collision
+This makes the inclusive parton-level predictions (i.e. inclusive over extra radiation) completely exclusive - In the soft and collinear limits the partons showers are exact, but in practice they are used outside this limit as well. - Partons showers are universal (i.e. independent from the process) - Building block of the parton shower is the Sudakov - There is a cut-off in the shower (below which we don't trust perturbative QCD) at which a hadronization model takes over